At Colourful CPD we offer a range of in-practice support. Take a look at the options below to see how we can help.

 Each vet is observed consulting for 2 hours with alternate consultations blocked-out to make time for feedback.
 In other words, the session lasts for around 4-5 consultations.

-Brian understands how potentially uncomfortable this can be for some vets and that some vets worry that they are being examined, judged or tested.
-Some vets worry that the client will thing they have done something wrong, or need to be supervised, when they see someone in the room making notes.
-In fact, Brian has found that clients say the opposite; if they assume he is an inspector and most are at pains to point out how good they believe the practice is and usually ‘this vet in particular’.
+Brian understands how potentially uncomfortable this can be for vets and that some vets worry that they are being examined, judged or tested.
+Vets may also worry that the client will think they have done something wrong, or need to be supervised, when they see someone in the room making notes.
+In reality, Brian has found that clients think the opposite.
+They often assume he is an inspector and most are then quick to point out how good they believe the practice is and usually ‘this vet in particular’.